 Above all, submissions will be appreciated which, although scientifically in-depth and rigorous, are nevertheless suited to advancing the issue towards non-specialists through avoiding mere jurisprudential reviews and exaggerated technicalities.

 Two prizes will be assigned, the first amounting to 7.000 euros and the second 3.000 euros (both tax net), to those papers which will be chosen by the unquestionable decision of the Jury as best and second best.

 JUGOCOORD ONLUS will take care of regulating the tax and social issues applicable.

 The Jury may decide not to assign any prize to papers considered unworthy.

 Citizens of all countries, ages, and qualifications are eligible to apply.

-Each work must be mailed with four full identical paper copies, starting January 1st, 2020, and must arrive before March 30th, 2020 (“Call deadline”) by registered post to:
+Each work must be mailed with four full identical paper copies, to be sent not later than December 31, 2020 [NEW DEADLINE DUE TO CORONAVIRUS PANDEMIC] (“Call deadline”) by registered post to:

 JUGOCOORD ONLUS, C.P.
 13114 (Uff.
 Roma 4), 00185 ROMA - ITALIA.

 Together with the paper copies, the following items must also be sent in the same envelope labeled “Concorso Torre 2020”: